 The excitement was elevated at the Detroit Zoo the last day of September 2014 when Mpenzi, a male giraffe calf, was born to mom Kivuli and dad Jabari.
-The pair and their leggy little one can be found elegantly roaming their Egyptian-themed home next to the Grevy’s zebras.
-A self-assured adult, Jabari (Swahili for the "brave one") is said to have a curious personality and loves finding new toys.
+The pair and their leggy little one can be found elegantly roaming their Egyptian-themed home next to the Grevy’s zebras in the African Grasslands.
+A self-assured adult, Jabari (Swahili for "brave one") is said to have a curious personality and loves finding new toys.
 He can sometimes be seen flipping his toys up to catch them between his ossicones (fur-covered horns) on top of his head.
 Kivuli (Swahili for "shadow"), the more reserved of the two, is described as timid and skittish.
-She prefers being outside and in the company of Jabari and her yet-to-be-named calf.
 The Giraffe Encounter, an elevated viewing platform overlooking their habitat, puts guests at eye-level with the Zoo’s tallest creatures.
 Visitors may purchase tickets to hand-feed these gentle giants at designated feeding times.
 In the winter months, the giraffes can be seen indoors.

 The giraffe is the largest land mammal in the world.
 The reticulated giraffe received its name from the brown, square-like patterns that cover its body with white lines in between (known as a reticulated pattern).
 Its long neck and legs make the giraffe the tall mammal that it is.
 It has a long, narrow face with two, fur-covered horns, or ossicones, that adorn the top of its head.
 A thin, brown-colored mane runs down its neck and it has a tuft of brown hair at the end of its tail.

 Diet: The reticulated giraffe is a herbivore and mainly eats Acacia tree leaves, but will eat other leaves and shoots as well.